Reaction to the death of retired NBA superstar Kobe Bryant

 “It’s just a huge loss to the game.
 He was a great example on a lot of different stages.” — rapper Rick Ross at the Grammy Awards

-”Jeannine & I are absolutely shocked to hear of the loss of one of my favorite people & one of the best basketball minds in the history of the game!
-Our hearts and prayers to Vanessa & his girls. (at)kobebryant you were my biggest fan, but I was yours. (hash)RIPMAMBA” – Basketball Hall of Famer Bill Russell via Twitter
+“Jeannine & I are absolutely shocked to hear of the loss of one of my favorite people & one of the best basketball minds in the history of the game!
+Our hearts and prayers to Vanessa & his girls. @kobebryant you were my biggest fan, but I was yours. #RIPMAMBA” — Basketball Hall of Famer Bill Russell via Twitter

 “That is terrible news!” — President Donald Trump via Twitter